Apple TV vs Google TV vs Roku vs Boxee vs…

 • Extremely compact.

-• Ethernet and 1080p are standard, despite competing price-wise with Roku’s low-end models.
+• Ethernet and 1080p are standard on all models, despite competing price-wise with Roku’s low-end models.

 • Cons: